"""Basic canvas for animations."""

 """

-self.renderer.file_writer.next_section(name, type, skip_animations)
+self.renderer.file_writer.next_section(name, section_type, skip_animations)

 return self.__class__.__name__

-[docs] def get_attrs(self, *keys: str):
+def get_attrs(self, *keys: str) -> list[Any]:

 """